Affordable Lawn Care Near You Made Easy with Lawn Doctor

 Lawn Care Tip: Keep Your Blades Sharp

 Make sure the blades on your mower are sharp.
-Using a dull blade can tear and discolor your lawn.
+Using a dull blade for mowing can tear and discolor your lawn.
 If you are mowing your lawn we recommend taking your mower to a hardware store to sharpen those blades.
-You can do all the right things with your lawn but if you get this one wrong it’s not going to look good.
-Finally, it goes without saying that you should be extremely careful with this one.
+You can do all the other right things with your lawn but if you get the mowing wrong, your yard is not going to look good.
+Finally, it goes without saying that you should be extremely careful with mowing.
+Follow all manufacturer recommendations and where protective gear.

 Lawn Care Tip: Keep the Deck Up

-Keeping your mower deck adjusted up, particularly in the spring, is a core component of Lawn Care 101.
+Keeping your mower deck adjusted up while mowing, particularly in the spring, is a core component of Lawn Care 101.
 Cutting your grass too low can cause it to rapidly “burn” or turn yellow.
-Do a little research on your type of grass and adjust accordingly.
+Do a little research on your type of grass and adjust your mowing height accordingly.
 When in doubt, adjust your mower deck up.
-When mowing your lawn, never remove more than 1/3 of the blade
+When mowing your lawn, never remove more than 1/3 of the blade.

 Cool season grass height of cut range 2 – 4 inches